-Prior to the implementation of SB2, the City conditionally permitted emergency shelters in the C-IND, M-I and M-2 zones, subject to the approval of a Conditional Use Permit.
+The City's current Zoning Ordinance allows emergency shelters in the C-IND, M-I and M-2 zones, subject to the approval of a Conditional Use Permit.
 Through the Determination of Similarity process, emergency shelters have also been allowed in the R-I-7,200 and R-2 zones by right for up to six persons and with a Conditional Use Permit for seven to twelve persons.
-A program is included in the Housing Element (Program 2.4) to amend these standards in conformance with SB2.
+A program is included in the Housing Element to amend these standards in conformance with SB2.

 A winter shelter program funded by LAHSA has been operating in the City since 1988.
 This seasonal program provides 100 beds for individuals and has operated at full capacity nightly.
 The program also offers emergency shelter vouchers to families.
-Data provided by the Los Angeles Homeless Services Authority in March 2012 indicate that Pomona's winter shelter program has served 527 "unduplicated persons."
+Data provided by the Los Angeles Homeless Services Authority in March 2012 indicate that Pomona's winter shelter program has served 527 individuals "unduplicated persons."
 In addition to the City's seasonal winter shelter program, there are an additional 300 seasonal beds available within the East San Gabriel region that is available to Pomona's homeless.
-Additionally, a total of 2,143 beds in Pomona and the East San Gabriel Region are available year round to the homeless in Pomona.
-These include: 92 Emergency Shelter Beds, 319 Transitional Housing Beds, 7 Rapid Re-housing Units, 75 Rapid Re-housing Rental Assistance, 162 Permanent Supportive Housing Beds, 876 Affordable Housing beds for seniors, and 237 Affordable Housing beds for Families.
+Additionally, a total of 893 beds in Pomona and the East San Gabriel Region are available year round to the homeless in Pomona.
+These include: 92 Emergency Shelter Beds, 319 Transitional Housing Beds, 7 Rapid Re-housing Units, 162 Permanent Supportive Housing Beds, 876 Affordable Housing beds for seniors, and 237 Affordable Housing beds for Families.
 All of these beds are operated through non-profit agencies and churches and many of the affordable housing beds are operated by for profit companies.

 Pursuant to the requirements of SB 2, the City's unmet need for year-round emergency shelter has been determined.
-Of the various data sources on homelessness discussed above (see "Special Needs Groups"), the Bi-Annual Count of homeless persons in Pomona conducted in January 2015 and the results of the survey completed in September 2015 provides the most comprehensive and up to date picture of the homeless population in Pomona.
+Of the various data sources on homelessness discussed above (see "Special Needs Groups"), the Bi-Annual Count of homeless persons in Pomona conducted in January 2013 and the results of the survey completed in September 2013 provides the most comprehensive and up to date picture of the homeless population in Pomona.
 This homeless count, the consumer survey and demographics and a gap analysis are summarized in the City's recently completed The State of Homelessness in Pomona Report.
-The report indicates that there are 910 homeless individuals in the City of which 324 homeless are identified as sheltered and a total of 2,248 beds available.
+The report indicates that there are 630 homeless individuals in the City of which 285 homeless are identified as sheltered and a total of 2,248 beds available.

-Table 10.4-2 below provides the calculation, methodology and gap analysis which shows an estimated unmet need of 288 beds for homeless families and individuals including 96 emergency shelter beds.
+Table 10.4-2 below provides the calculation, methodology and gap analysis which shows an estimated unmet need of 435 beds for homeless families and individuals including 96 emergency shelter beds.

-Total Beds A % Used for Pomona B For Pomona Homeless C Less unit maximization rate .75% D 25% capacity available Homeless Shelter Beds 92 Year Round 35% 32 24 6 Year Round 325 Seasonal 50% 163 122 41 Seasonal Transitional Housing Beds 319 55% 175 131 44 Permanent Supportive Housing Beds 162 75% 122 91 31 Rapid Re-Housing Beds 7 90% 6 5 I Rapid Re-housing Rental Assistance 75 100% 75 56 19 Affordable Senior Housing Beds 876 50% 438 329 109 Affordable Family Housing Beds 237 50% 119 89 30 Total Available Beds 2,168 67% 1,205 903 300
+Total Beds A % Used for Pomona B For Pomona Homeless C Less unit maximization rate .25 D 25% capacity available Homeless Shelter Beds 92 Year Round 35% 32 24 6 Year Round 300 Seasonal 50% 150 113 28 Seasona Transitional Housing Beds 319 55% 175 131 31 Permanent Supportive Housing Beds 162 75% 122 91 23 Rapid Re-Housing Beds 7 90% 6 5 1 Affordable Senior Housing Beds 876 50% 438 329 82 Affordable Family Housing Beds 237 50% 119 89 22 Total Available Beds 1,193 58% 1,042 782 195 Beds Need: 630 beds Beds Available: 195 Gap in Beds: 435 shelter beds) (96 emergency

-Table 10.4-2 Homeless Population Bed Availability and Gap Analysis (2013)
+Table 10.4-2 Homeless Population Bed Availability and Gap Analysis